Nuitka/Nuitka-website/doc/doc/nuitka-package-config.rst

 when
 ====

-If this expression matches, the entry is executed, otherwise not.
+In the ``when`` part an expression is given and if it matches, the entry it is attached to is applied, otherwise not.
 This expression is a normal string evaluated by Python's eval function.
-Nuitka provides variables for this.
+Nuitka provides variables in the context for this.

 Example of an expression: